oliversong/text-automator/README.markdown

 6. run.sh runs everything sequentially
 7. server.sh is a makeshift server that queries google voice every minute for new texts
 8. Get crackin'

+###Ideas for the future
+-  "GPS".
+Text your current intersection or address and the destination address and it will text back a list of directions
+-  Alarm clock.
+Text "Wake me up at X time" and it will call you at that time